ibm-cloud-docs/databases-for-cassandra/howto-admin-password.md

 The {{site.data.keyword.databases-for-cassandra}} service is provisioned with an admin user.

-You must set the admin password before you can use it to connect.
+You must set the admin password before you use it to connect.
 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management pane for your service.
 Open the _Settings_ tab, and use the _Change Database Admin Password_ pane to set a new admin password.

 ![The Change Database Admin Password pane in _Settings_](images/settings-admin-password.png){: caption="Figure 1.
 The Change Database Admin Password pane" caption-side="bottom"}

-## Setting the admin password via the command line
+## Setting the admin password through the command line
 {: #admin-password-cli}
 {: cli}